MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/teams-app.md

 ## Install Insights

 This section describes how to install the Insights Teams app for yourself.
-(If you are an admin who is tasked with installing the Insights Teams app for an organization, see [Admin controls](#admin-controls).)
+(If you are an admin who is tasked with installing the Insights Teams app for an organization, see [Admin tasks: Quick-start guide](#admin-tasks-quick-start-guide).)

 1. Open Microsoft Teams on the web or in a desktop client.